jachiam/rnn-playground/README.md

 7. to sample, run 'sample_from_network({length=$some_number})' with some number as the argument

-8. if you trained it on a corpus of chat data, try 'test_conv(temperature)' to chat with it! temperature is a parameter between 0 and 1, which sharpens the probability distribution as you lower it. that is, it becomes more deterministic for lower temperatures, and more random for higher temps.
+8. if you trained it on a corpus of chat data*, try 'test_conv(temperature)' to chat with it! temperature is a parameter between 0 and 1, which sharpens the probability distribution as you lower it. that is, it becomes more deterministic for lower temperatures, and more random for higher temps.
 I find that temps around 0.65-0.85 are nice.